ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

 ## arrayNormalizedGini

-Function `arrayNormalizedGini` is used to calculate the normalized Gini coefficient.
+Calculates the normalized Gini coefficient.
+For more details, see https://arxiv.org/abs/1912.07753.

 **Syntax**